hyurl/sfn/docs/v1/en-US/service.md

-After starting the cache service via the above command, the web server (including HTTP and WebSocket) will be able to redirect all traffics to this service to the new server, basically you don't have to alter any code (BUT remember not all properties are supported, and the methods will all become asynchronous).
+After starting the cache service via the above command, the web server (including HTTP and WebSocket) will be able to redirect all traffics to this service to the new server, basically you don't have to alter any code.

 However, if you want another service running in another RPC server to be able to access this service, then you need to config service dependencies for that RPC